PrestaShop/docs/src/content/1.7/modules/sample-modules/extending-sf-form-with-upload-image-field.md

         /** @var SupplierExtraImage $supplierExtraImage */
         $supplierExtraImage = $supplierExtraImageRepository->findOneBy(['supplierId' => $params['id']]);
         if ($supplierExtraImage && file_exists(_PS_SUPP_IMG_DIR_ . $supplierExtraImage->getImageName())) {
+            // When an image is already registered for this supplier, we add to the Symfony an
+            // 'image_file' to provide a preview input to BO user and also provide a "delete button"
             $formBuilder
                 ->add('image_file', CustomContentType::class, [
                     'required' => false,